Revision Date: [26/04/2018]

 15. Incorrect or incomplete deliveries: If you believe that there is a shortage in the quantity of Cards delivered, or there is any other problem with any Card or any Stored Value thereon, you must contact us with any such claim within 10 days of the date of your order and you must provide us with a reasonable opportunity to investigate that claim.

-16. Risk and title: Subject at all times to our rights, and those of our Authorised Merchants, Authorised Service Agents and Transport Service Providers, as set out in these Terms, risk of loss or damage to a Card that you have purchased, or ordered and paid for in accordance with Section 10 – 16, or a replacement Card provided in accordance with Section 54 (Transfer of Stored Value), will pass to you upon receipt of that Card by you.
+16. Risk and title: Subject at all times to our rights, and those of our Authorised Merchants, Authorised Service Providers and Transport Service Providers, as set out in these Terms, risk of loss or damage to a Card that you have purchased, or ordered and paid for in accordance with Section 10 – 16, or a replacement Card provided in accordance with Section 42 (Transfer of Stored Value), will pass to you upon receipt of that Card by you.
 We retain the right to manage and change the software and data on the Cards.